casper-network/docs-archive/theory/economics.rst

 bond.

-In our protocol, only validators assigned to be leaders in the respective slots produce blocks and consequently the relevant information for detecting equivocations is contained in a key block created prior to each era, as well as the observed state.
+In our protocol, only validators assigned to be leaders in the respective slots produce blocks, and consequently the relevant information for detecting equivocations is contained in a key block created prior to each era, as well as the observed state.